fbpx

 (416) 214-5111

 The opportunity to work on Christmas, even if you don’t celebrate it, depends on several factors.
-Some businesses close entirely for Christmas, while others remain open or operate with reduced staff.
-Industries like healthcare, emergency services, and some retail or hospitality businesses often require staff on Christmas.
+Some businesses close entirely over the holidays, while others remain open or operate with reduced staff.
+Industries like healthcare, emergency services, and some retail or hospitality businesses often require staff over the holidays.
 If your workplace is open, there may be opportunities for additional shifts.

 Your employment policies and contract also play a significant role.
 Your employment agreement may specify holiday work policies, and some organizations have specific rules about holiday work and overtime.
 If you’re part of a union, the collective bargaining agreement may address holiday work as well.